 Smart Grocery Shopping: How to Stretch Your Food Budget

-Smart grocery shopping starts with three things: budgeting, menu planning and scoping out savings in store.
-Before your next supermarket trip, consider the tips below to help stretch your budget and put nutritious meals on the table.
+Smart grocery shopping starts with three things: budgeting, menu planning and scoping out in-store savings.
+Before your next supermarket trip, consider the tips below to help stretch your budget and put nutritious meals on your table.

 How Much Should You Spend?

-Many of us don’t know how much of our household budget we should allocate to food each month.
-The United States Department of Agriculture reported in 2009 that the average family of four spent around $185 on food per week.
-The report stated, however, that this food budget was not spent on what qualifies as a healthful diet.
+Many of us don’t know how much of our budget we should allocate to food each month.
+The U.S Department of Agriculture (USDA) reported in 2015 that the average single man or woman between the ages of 19 to 50 years old spent around $65 on food per week.

-In addition, Iowa State University Extension and Outreach offers a “What You Should Spend” calculator as part of their Spend Smart, Eat Smart initiative.
-The tool lets you enter the number of people in your household, and their ages and genders, to help calculate what you should be spending on groceries.
+Another helpful tool, the “What You Should Spend” calculator, is offered through the Iowa State University Extension and Outreach program as part of their Spend Smart, Eat Smart initiative.
+The tool helps calculate what you should be spending on groceries.

 Iowa State University Extension and Outreach provides practical guidelines for planning your weekly meals.
-With a five-day meal planning worksheet; tips on how to use grocery ads to cut costs; and guidelines to ensure every meal contains something from each of the food groups, the site is a great resource if you’re serious about eating healthier on a budget.
+With a five-day meal planning worksheet, tips on how to use grocery ads to help cut costs, and guidelines to help ensure every meal contains something from each of the food groups, the website may be a great resource if you’re serious about eating healthier on a budget.

 However, even the most seasoned cook can run out of ideas for meals.
-To help with that, the USDA provides an online menu planner that allows you to search for recipes by main ingredient, type of meal, nutritional categories and more.
-Each recipe includes preparations times and nutritional information.
+If you’re looking for inspiration, one resource is an online tool from the USDA that allows you to search for recipes by main ingredient, type of meal, nutritional category and more.
+Each recipe includes preparation time and nutritional information.

 Once you’ve determined your budget and planned your meals, the following tips can help you shop smarter while you’re in the supermarket.

-First, don’t be afraid to check out store brands.
-According to Consumer Reports, store brand food products cost an average of 27 percent lower than brand-name foods — often without sacrificing quality or flavor.
+According to Consumer Reports, store brand food products cost an average of 25 percent lower than brand-name foods — often without sacrificing quality or flavor.